-In 2013, Marion and I decided to cycle down the Americas, from Alasaka to Patagonia, for 2 years.
-In November 2014, we reached the wide region of Patagonia, south of the Americas, and had to reach Ushuaia, most south city of this continent, to achieve our adventurous journey.
+In 2013, Marion and I decided to spend 2 years cycling down the Americas, starting in Alaska.
+In November 2014, we reached the wide region of Patagonia, south in the Americas, and were heading to Ushuaia, the southernmost city on this continent, the endpoint of our adventurous journey.

 Patagonia: A name that immediately stirs our childish imagination to a distant place and an even more distant time.
 Picture vast horizons dominated by mountains spearing high above a blanket of bone-white glaciers; picture sapphire lakes and virgin forests breathing a chorus of fantasy; picture a wind so fierce that knees buckle and teeth chatter when one dares to make peace with it.